rockset/rockset-go-client/openapi/docs/StatusMongoDb.md

 `func (o *StatusMongoDb) HasStreamRecordsUpdated() bool`

 HasStreamRecordsUpdated returns a boolean if a field has been set.

-### GetStreamRecordsDeleted

-`func (o *StatusMongoDb) GetStreamRecordsDeleted() int64`

-GetStreamRecordsDeleted returns the StreamRecordsDeleted field if non-nil, zero value otherwise.

-### GetStreamRecordsDeletedOk

-`func (o *StatusMongoDb) GetStreamRecordsDeletedOk() (*int64, bool)`

-GetStreamRecordsDeletedOk returns a tuple with the StreamRecordsDeleted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStreamRecordsDeleted

-`func (o *StatusMongoDb) SetStreamRecordsDeleted(v int64)`

-SetStreamRecordsDeleted sets StreamRecordsDeleted field to given value.

-### HasStreamRecordsDeleted

-`func (o *StatusMongoDb) HasStreamRecordsDeleted() bool`

-HasStreamRecordsDeleted returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)